Exotic Ants of the Southeastern United States [Southeastern ants] [Southeastern ants-Pests] [SE - common pests]

 Cardiocondyla minutior Forel (AL?, FL, GA?, LA?, SC?) (introduced-IndoMalaysia)

 Cardiocondyla venustula Wheeler (AR, FL, LA) (introduced-Old World Tropics?)

-Cardiocondyla wroughtonii (Forel) (FL, GA, LA) (introduced-tropical Asia & Australia)
+Cardiocondyla wroughtonii (Forel) (FL, GA, LA, MS) (introduced-tropical Asia & Australia)

 Crematogaster obscurata (Emery) (FL) (introduced-Southern South America)

 Cyphomyrmex rimosus (Spinola) (AL, FL, GA, LA, MS, SC) (introduced-Neotropics)

 Hypoponera opaciceps (Mayr) (AL, AR, FL, GA, LA, MS, NC, SC) (introduced-Brazil)